LIBRARY HOURS

 Books, maps, indexes, Dixon city directories, census information and the Dixon Telegraph on microfilm from 1851 through 2007 are available.
 Microfilm printing costs 20 cents per page.

-An online version of the Lee County 1900 Plat Map is available at: http://landplats.ilsos.
+An online version of the Lee County 1900 Plat Map is available at: http://landplats.ilsos.net/Lee.html Site works best in Firefox or Internet Explorer.

 The Director and staff have spent many hours collecting and re-cataloging items from the former History Room in the basement.
 Those items are now located in the main adult library.